f13rce/SpanningTreePracticer/README.md

 See requirements.txt.
 Also requires a terminal with non-personalized output colors for proper coloring, which is needed to answer questions about highlighted sections.

-To install the requirements, type in your terminal: ``pip3 install -r requirements.txt``
+To install the requirements, type in your terminal: ``pip3 install -r requirements.txt --user``